Problem of two emperors: Holy Roman–Russian dispute

-Prior to the embassy of Peter the Great in 1697–1698, the tsarist government had a poor understanding of the Holy Roman Empire and its constitution.
-Under Peter, use of the double-headed eagle increased and other less Byzantine symbols of the Roman past were adopted, as when the tsar was portrayed as an ancient emperor on coins minted after the Battle of Poltava in 1709.
+The emperors of the Holy Roman Empire at first only recognized the Russian ruler as Zar von Kazan und Astrachan ("Tsar of Kazan and Astrakhan").
+In 1576, after repeated Russian complaints, Maximilian II addressed Ivan IV as tsar in a letter.
+In 1617, Matthias recognized Michael of Russia de jure as tsar.
+In the Peace of Westphalia (1648), the Russian Tsar was referred to as Magnus dux Moscoviae (Grand Duke of Moscow) against their wishes.
+Nevertheless, this meant Russia was accepted as part of the res publica Christiana.
+The Holy Roman emperors still refused to address the Tsar with the style of "majesty", a right which the Holy Roman Empire had already granted to other monarchs, to which the Russian delegation replied in 1661 by styling Emperor Leopold I as Kayserliche grossmächigkeit (or korolevskoe Velikomocnyj) instead.
+Prior to the embassy of Peter the Great in 1697–1698, Russia's Tsarist government still had a poor understanding of the Holy Roman Empire and its constitution.
+Under Peter, use of the double-headed eagle increased and other less Byzantine symbols of the Roman past were adopted, such as portrayals of the Tsar as an ancient Roman emperor on coins minted after the Battle of Poltava in 1709.
 The Great Northern War brought Russia into alliance with several north German princes and Russian troops fought in northern Germany.
-In 1718, Peter published a letter sent to Tsar Vasily III by the Holy Roman emperor Maximilian I dated 4 August 1514 in which the emperor addressed the Russian as Kaiser and implicitly his equal.
-In October 1721, he took the title imperator.
+In 1718, Peter further published a letter sent to Tsar Vasily III by the Holy Roman emperor Maximilian I dated 4 August 1514 in which the emperor addressed the Russian as Kaiser (spelled Kayser) and implicitly his equal.
+In October 1721, Peter assumed the title imperator to preclude the possibility of translating his title as king (rex).
 The Holy Roman emperors refused to recognise this new title; it was pointed out that the letter from Maximilian was the only example of using the "Kaiser" title for Russian monarchs.
 Peter's proposal that the Russian and German monarchs alternate as premier rulers in Europe was also rejected.
 The Emperor Charles VI, supported by France, insisted that there could only be one emperor.
-Despite the alliance between Charles VI and Catherine I of Russia formally concluded in 1726, it was specifically stipulated that Russian monarch was not to use the imperial title in correspondence with the Holy Roman Emperor, and the alliance treaty omits any references thereto.
+Despite the alliance between Charles VI and Catherine I of Russia which was formally concluded in 1726, it was specifically stipulated that Russian monarch was not to use the imperial title in correspondence with the Holy Roman Emperor, and the alliance treaty omits any references thereto, with Charles VI being referred as Suae Sacrae Caesareae et Regiae Catholicae Majestatis ("His Sacred Caesarian and Royal Catholic Majesty") and Catherine I as Suae Sacrae Totius Russiae Majestatis ("Her Sacred Majesty of All Russia"), officially recognizing her at least as majesty.